Sam9875/Egocentric-VIsion-/README.md

     --predictor rnn

 You can change the predictor type to (rnn) in case you want to run the Glove by default its Bert
-Just so you know, enable TensorBoard to visualize training loss over time.
+Note that you can enable TensorBoard to visualize the training loss over time.